useblocks/sphinx-needs/docs/directives/needuml.rst

    It is not available in code loaded via :ref:`needuml_jinja_uml`.
    So we suggest to use them only in non-embedded needuml directives.
-   In an embedded needuml, you can store the information in the options of the need and access them with :ref:`needflow_need` like in :ref:`needuml` introduction.
+   In an embedded needuml, you can store the information in the options of the need and access them with :ref:`needflow` like in :ref:`needuml` introduction.